 WAHHHHH!
 For months, the Sunset Choir has been preparing for the Les Mis Christmas performance, which is one of my all time favorite stories, along with It’s a Wonderful Life.
 I love to see Bradley’s musical side, as well as all the other kids I’ve watched grow up in music.
 Plus, I’d emailed about twenty families, inviting them to watch the show, because there was no cost, other than a donation.
 And, I was scheduled to do concessions.
 Missing out on last night’s event was heartbreaking.
 I shed about two minutes of tears over it.

-By the way, speaking of two favorite stories… I think I mentioned this before, but it’s worth mentioning again, since it’s timely.
-There is an author named Bob Welch who has written books based on these favorite stories.
+By the way, speaking of two favorite stories… I think I mentioned this before, but it’s timely to mention it again.
+There is an author named Bob Welch who has written books based on our favorite classic stories, like It’s a Wonderful Life.
 He gives us 52 messages we can all learn from these stories.
-I think anyone who watches these two movies (thus far, my son may disagree when it comes to It’s a Wonderful Life… I have hope) leaves feeling hopeful about life.
-But then what.
-We forget what we learned and what we felt.
-These books are good to keep on our bedside table, and each week, be reminded of the goodness in the face of desperate and dark.
+I think anyone who watches Les Mis and It’s a Wonderful Life (thus far, my son may disagree when it comes to It’s a Wonderful Life… I have hope) leaves feeling hopeful about life.
+But then we forget what we learned and what we felt.
+These books are good to keep on our bedside table to be reminded of the goodness in the face of desperate and dark.
 I’ve never met Bob Welch, but he’s a friend of a friend, which is cool!

 I’m scheduled to host Merry Hour at my house tomorrow night.
 I believe it’s going to happen.
 I don’t mean for it to be a big deal.
 But I’ve had to adjust to not having people over like I once did.
 So many factors have gotten in the way of that.
 Our house is feeling like a home.
 I want to take advantage while people are taking time out for friends and when the Christmas decorations are up.
 A group of moms (but not myself… I couldn’t do the movie) were scheduled to go see WILD, but it’s not playing tomorrow after all (except at one theater in NW PDX).
 Instead of canceling altogether, it seemed like the perfect opportunity to have that same group over.

-So, if I had had to cancel that due to sickness, I would have been sad!
+So, if I had had to cancel that due to sickness, I would have been beside myself with grief!
 Once I post this blog, I’m taking a shower and cleaning house…

 The good thing that happened while I was sick in bed?
 I got offered the job for which I interviewed on Friday!
 I will post about the whole experience soon.
 The clarity wasn’t just on my end.
-The interviewers and interviewee clicked, and God’s will is at work.
+The interviewers and interviewee clicked.
 After I go in on Friday and receive the welcome and compensation package, I’ll consider myself hired.
 I’m scheduled to start January 5th.
 It’s a new world for the Thurber Threesome.
 Oops.
 Fivesome.
-The dogs (darn it) are very much a part of this life, and I’ve still got work to do to figure out how to manage them we’re I’m gone all day!
-I need to figure out Bradley, too.
-I hope and pray he’ll be easier.
+The dogs (darn it) are very much a part of this life, and I’ve still got to figure out how to manage them when we’re gone all day!